sap218/hugo-test/content/posts/bioinformatics-project.md

 # My first Bioinformatics experience

-**Preface**: Bioinformatics covers a wide range of computational biological topics, e.g. developing complex algorithms to answer a complex question.
+**Preface**: Bioinformatics covers a wide range of areas, e.g. developing complex algorithms to answering complex questions.

-Aberystwyth University advertised a position for a summer research position in Bioinformatics.
+Aberystwyth University advertised a position for a Summer research position in Bioinformatics.
-I always had an interest in Biology, and my partner was a PhD student in Bioinformatics, so I applied.
-I was slightly worried as I didn't have much scientific coding experience, but I was more than willing to learn & teach myself.
+I always had an interest in Biology, yet slightly worried as I didn't have much scientific coding experience, but I was more than willing to learn.

 ## Project